I Love Being Single – Is That Normal?

 By Jon Jaehnig

-Statistically no, but those are just the numbers (which we'll get to later).
+If you love being single, you might wonder if that's considered 'normal.'
+Statistically speaking, no, but those are just the numbers (which we'll get to later).

 There's nothing wrong with being single or enjoying being single - provided that that's really what you want.